 Likewise, managers must be supported and informed in advance about how to communicate the feedback results by specifically focusing on desired behaviours on the job.
 It’s also important to coach them on setting behavioural goals for their team members while setting up the program.

 Step 5.
 Create buy-in and trust in the 360 development program

 It will be critical to engage senior leader champions for a successful 360 development program.
-Take the time to educate and reiterate the importance of feedback and how it helps to address future skill needs of the organisation as well as provide development to employees.
+Take the time to make the business case for 360 degree development.
+If necessary, reiterate the importance of feedback and underline how it helps to address issues like the growing employee skills gap, high employee mobility and employee engagement.

 Step 6.
 Know what to ask and how to ask it

 Now that you’ve laid the groundwork, it’s time to start designing your 360 feedback program.
 Ideally, your 360 assessments should not exceed 30 to 40 total items to avoid survey fatigue.
 Keep in mind that a rater could be providing feedback to multiple employees.